 CCM believes that a fully integrated portfolio, one that includes impact and environmental, social, and governance (ESG) factors, can deliver strong financial performance while simultaneously having positive long-term economic and sustainable outcomes.
-The firm has expanded from managing U.S. high credit quality taxable fixed income impact strategies to impact and ESG investing strategies across asset classes.

-We execute on this philosophy as described below:
+We execute on this philosophy as follows:

 - We look for affirmative, bottom-up expressions of impact and ESG qualifications.

 CCM manages fixed income impact investing portfolios for which CCM incorporates a thematic and geographic approach.
 CCM invests in securities that we consider to be fossil fuel free.
 We may invest in a bond whose use of proceeds will be used to finance activities or projects in clean and renewable energy or other activities that may contribute to the transition to a more sustainable economy, even if the issuer’s revenue or profits are partially derived from the fossil fuel sector.

 Impact bonds where the capital is financing positive environmental and/or social outcomes at time of issuance.
 The investment team must have a high degree of confidence with:

 - The use of proceeds and how it is supporting one or more of CCM’s impact themes.